arielf/weight-loss/QandA.md

 >
 > My conclusions were that while some items in the middle fall into the "too little data to conclude from" category, items closer to the top/bottom, as a group, point to sleeping (fasting) longer and substituting carbs for fat, as likely weight-loss factors.

+#### What's the story on statins?
+How is this related to weight-loss?

+[Original appeared in the HackerNews thread, some edits applied]

+Here's my completely personal experience with statins.
+I may be wrong, but I'm following my compass and am always open to be proven otherwise.

+> Doctor: "Your 'bad cholesterol' is borderline, I want you to start taking "Lipitor"

+Observation: when the 'Lipitor' patent expired and it became a cheap generic drug, the suggestion turned into 'Crestor' which I learned has a bit longer effective half-life, and way higher price.

+> Me: (while adopting a different diet)
+> "Hmm statins would have taken me _maybe_ 3% lower and here I am 20% lower after a year of a simple, self-studied, diet change.
+> Maybe there are better ways to lower the so called 'bad cholesterol'?

+Further study: there's always a new statin the moment patent expires. check out the following names on Wikipedia:

+    - Compactin
+    - Simvastatin
+    - Fluvastatin
+    - Cerivastatin
+    - Atorvastatin
+    - Rosuvastatin

+These are all chemical names, not brand names, the last two on the list are the brands: known as "Lipitor" and "Crestor".

+So I don't know.
+I'm 100% sure all my doctors are well meaning and caring and I have nothing against them, but my confidence in such health suggestions, in research funded by big-pharma, and in the new great-statin of-the-era while america keeps getting obese and less healthy, is, how can I put it? a bit shaken.

+Again, just prove me wrong, and I'll change my view.

+`
 #### Can you tell the story of how it went viral, and how does it feel to go Viral?

 >